LLNL/axom/src/axom/mir/docs/sphinx/mir_algorithms.rst

 ###############

 The `Equi-Z MIR algorithm <https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.osti.gov/servlets/purl/15014510&ved=2ahUKEwittMui-euIAxUzxOYEHXTWA2kQFnoECBcQAQ&usg=AOvVaw3qbX9qgwCn4qDP0iZ3Sq0J>`_ by J. Meredith is a useful visualization-oriented algorithm for MIR.
+Equi-Z can reconstruct mixed-material zones that contain many materials per zone.
 Whereas many MIR algorithms produce disjointed element output, Equi-Z creates output that mostly forms continuous surfaces and shapes.
 Continuity is achieved by averaging material volume fractions to the mesh nodes for each material and then performing successive clipping for each